Curriculum

 - Underpinning all we do are the EHCP Outcomes.

-- a provision map identifying curriculum content and coverage.
+- curriculum content and coverage.

 - a framework of suggested learning opportunities for how learning can be scaffolded